-This project surveys the work of the American born artist James McNeill Whistler (1834-1903), first in oils and mixed media, and then in watercolour, pastel and drawing.
+This project surveys the work of the American born artist James McNeill Whistler (1834-1903), in oils and mixed media, and in relation to his works in watercolour, pastel and drawing.

 Whistler and Portrait of Maud Franklin, photograph, Glasgow University Library, Whistler PH1/120

 Whistler was a major figure in 19th century art and, as painter, printer, and theorist.
 His total output was substantial.
 This online catalogue includes some 550 oil paintings and 1800 works on paper, most of which date from between 1850 and 1903.
 The evolution of each painting from sketch to final oil is described and illustrated, starting with basic information including the title, date, collection, size and medium.
 This is followed by an extended discussion of the date, subjects, sitters and sites shown in the paintings, a technical survey, provenance and exhibition history, and bibliography.

 The Bathing Posts, Brittany, 1893, The Hunterian, University of Glasgow (YMSM 409)